pattern-lab/website/patternlabsite/docs/node/auto-reloading-the-browser.md

 ---
 layout: docs-node
-title: Auto-Reloading the Browser Window When Changes Are Made | Pattern Lab
+title: Auto-Reloading the Browser Window When Changes Are Made | Pattern Lab Node
 ---

 # Auto-Reloading the Browser Window When Changes Are Made